royaltm/spectrusty/examples/zxspectrum-common/README.md

 ZX Spectrum common
 ------------------

-This package contains an example ZX Spectrum emulator library that organizes concrete models and device interfaces.
+This package contains an example ZX Spectrum emulator library that organizes concrete models and interfaces for easy device access.

-This library provides a very opinionated, high-level API on top of SPECTRUSTY.
+This library provides a very opinionated, high-level emulator API on top of SPECTRUSTY.

 ### Models